tezock/Snake-Game/README.md

 # Snake Game
- A snake game.
-Hopefully to be used eventually as training for a neural network.
+ A snake game created in python.